ef-carbon/ef-hello-pairing-interview/README.md

 - A completed lesson is when all of the sections belonging to a lesson have a progress score of 100

-We have already collected the user's progress and have that stored in a JSON file `progress.json` as well as the structure of the lessons `lessons.json`.
-We would like you to use these data sources in your solution.

-The pairing session is for X hours long, but we won't spend the whole time writing code.
-We like to leave plenty of time at the end for you to ask us any questions.
-Don't feel you have to rush a solution, you will not be judged on how far you get.
-We would much rather you give us a solution that you are proud of and feel best displays how you approach solving a problem.